 The role of Cabin Counselor is a highly revered position!
-If you are chosen, you will spend more time with the youth participants than any other volunteers!
+If you are chosen, you will spend more time with our campers than any other volunteers!
 You and your co-counselor will be responsible for the well-being of the 10 youth in your cabin and you will help shape the positive experiences they have.
 As a cabin counselor, your role is to supervise youth and facilitate icebreakers, conversation, and fun!
 During workshops, you’ll have the opportunity to take a break or attend workshops.
 This will be an amazing, sometimes tiring, and ultimately rewarding volunteer role!
 If you have lots of energy, enjoy both group and one-on-one time with participants and have worked with youth before, this could be the role for you!

-Unit leaders will supervise a village of cabin counselors.
+Unit leaders will supervise and support a village of cabin counselors.
 You will act as a support system for cabin counselors, facilitating daily check ins and occasionally working with the Counselors In Training (CITs).
 Being a unit leader is a tough and rewarding job.
 We are looking for highly organized volunteers, who have a strong skill set in interpersonal and non-violent communication.
 Unit leaders, must be a returning volunteer.
 If you have been told you are easy to talk to, a good problem solver, and a great multi-tasker this may be the role for you.

 Get out those band-aids and hydrate those campers!
 We are looking for qualified Camp Nurses to tend to those bumps and bruises and pesky headaches.
 The Camp Nurses will have the responsibility of tending to the medical needs of campers and volunteers.
 We are looking for volunteers that are licensed to practice medicine as a nurse or doctor in the state of Arizona.